Strengthening BC’s collective action on HIV, hepatitis C, and harm reduction

-The Pacific AIDS Network (PAN) works collaboratively with almost 50 member organizations and people affected by HIV and hepatitis C to build capacity and skills for stronger communities in British Columbia.
-We provide workplace training, leadership development, and research and evaluation initiatives to support all regions in the province.
-We are the voice for our members, advocating for change in public perception and policies.
+PAN (Pacific AIDS Network) works collaboratively with 40+ member organizations and people working in HIV, hepatitis C and harm reduction to build capacity and skills for stronger communities in British Columbia.
+We provide workplace training, leadership development, community-based research and evaluation initiatives, and support a collective impact network to reach all regions in the province.
+We consult with our members across the province to ensure we represent a BC-wide voice as we advocate for change in public perception and policies.

 We help organizations build stronger communities and leaders.